 Why did it become so popular?

-At least one manufacturer puts “lean” directly in the title of the product, while another company, Cannavis, prominently features in its main homepage a photograph of a young African-American man in a red NY Yankees fitted pouring THC syrup (tropical punch flavor) into a soft drink bottle, almost as if he was mixing up some purple Sprite.
-Cannavis also states in its about page that THC syrup is “typically mixed with a beverage.”
-(The company did not reply to an email inquiring about its marketing approach)
+Another company, Cannavis, relies on Hip Hop imagery in its marketing strategy.
+Its main homepage prominently features a photograph of a young Black man in a red NY Yankees fitted pouring tropical punch flavored THC syrup into a soft drink bottle, almost as if he was mixing up some purple Sprite.
+Cannavis also states on its about page that THC syrup is “typically mixed with a beverage.”
+(The company did not reply to an email inquiring about its marketing approach.)

 How THC syrup is different than smoking